DevExpress/testcafe-browser-provider-browserstack/README.md

 ## Configuring the API Polling Interval for BrowserStack Automate

-BrowserStack Automate is a WebDriver-based solution and has an [idle timeout](https://www.browserstack.com/automate/timeouts), that forcefully shutdowns inactive test sessions.
-Normally it's not a problem for WebDriver-users, since each page action (clicks, typings, etc.) triggers a corresponding WebDriver command and thus resetting the idle timeout counter.
+BrowserStack Automate is based on WebDriver, which forcefully shuts down inactive sessions after an [idle timeout](https://www.browserstack.com/automate/timeouts) expires.
+This works for WebDriver users, since each page action (clicks, types, etc.) triggers a WebDriver command and thus resets the idle timer.

-However TestCafe is not WebDriver-based and has its own way to simulate page actions, that doesn't trigger any WebDriver command.
-It means that TestCafe has to periodically trigger an artificial WebDriver command to prevent test session be kicked due to inactivity by the BrowserStack WebDriver server.
+However, TestCafe is not WebDriver-based.
+It simulates page actions in a different way and it doesn't trigger WebDriver commands.
+To prevent test session from being terminated by the BrowserStack WebDriver server due to inactivity, TestCafe triggers a dummy WebDriver command once in a while.

-Usually you don't even need to know about this periodically triggered command.
-However, if your network connection is unstable, a request that triggers the command can fail.
-In this situation, the BrowserStack WebDriver server doesn't receive the command before the idle timeout expires, and your test session can be terminated by BrowserStack due to inactivity.
+However, if the network connection is unstable, a request that triggers this dummy command can fail.
+In this instance, the BrowserStack WebDriver server doesn't receive the command before the idle timeout expires, and the test session can be terminated due to inactivity.

-It means that if your BrowserStack builds are frequently terminated due to the idle timeout, you can try to decrease the time delay before an additional artificial WebDriver command is triggered.
-So if the first request fails to trigger the command due to a network problem, the next request can succeed and prevent your test session from being terminated.
+If your BrowserStack builds are terminated due to the idle timeout frequently, you can try to decrease the delay before the dummy WebDriver command is sent.
+In case the first request fails to trigger the command due to a network problem, the next may succeed and thus prevent your test session from being terminated.

-You can use the `TESTCAFE_BROWSERSTACK_API_POLLING_INTERVAL` environment variable to control this interval.
-It specifies the milliseconds that passes until an additional request triggering an artificial WebDriver command is sent to the BrowserStack WebDriver server.
-Its default value is `80000`.
-If the BrowserStack idle timeout is 90 seconds (equivalent to `90000` milliseconds), at least an one request will be processed by the BrowserStack server in normal network conditions.
-If you set it to `40000`, a two requests can be processed by the WebDriver server if your network is perfect, or some request can fail without consequences for your build.
+Use the `TESTCAFE_BROWSERSTACK_API_POLLING_INTERVAL` environment variable to control this delay.
+This variable specifies time (in millisecinds) to pass until an additional request that triggers an dummy WebDriver command is sent to the BrowserStack WebDriver server.
+The default delay is `80000` millisecinds.
+If the BrowserStack idle timeout is `90` seconds (or `90000` milliseconds), at least one request is processed by the BrowserStack server in normal network conditions.
+If you set it to `40000`, two requests are processed by the WebDriver server if your network is good.
+In case of network issues, either request may fail without breaking the build.

 **Example**